-The availability of sufficient liquidity to cover external debt is an important consideration with the focus remaining on external reserves, export receipts, and access to external financing, including possible contingent claims from external sources.
+The availability of sufficient liquidity - be it in the form of external reserves, export receipts, and access to external financing, including possible contingent claims from external sources - to cover external debt is an important credit consideration.

 The external reserve position of a country would indicate its ability to repay future foreign currency-denominated commitments as well as its ability to intervene in the foreign exchange market to ensure the relative stability of the domestic currency.
-Therefore a country with an adequate level of external reserves is viewed more favourably from a credit standpoint than a country that has a low level of external reserves.
+Therefore, a country with an adequate level of external reserves is viewed more favourably from a credit standpoint than a country that has a low level of external reserves.
 In this context, the adequacy of a country's reserves is judged in relation to its gross external financing needs.